 In July 2020, in consideration for the rights assigned and license conveyed under the Adimab Assignment Agreement, the Company issued 5,000,000 shares of its Series A convertible preferred stock (the "Series A Preferred Stock"), then having a fair value of \$40.0 million, to Adimab.
 Concurrently, Adimab relinquished 21,250,000 shares of the Company's common stock to the Company, then having a fair value of \$85,000.
-Additionally, the Company is obligated to pay Adimab up to \$16.5 million upon the achievement of specified development and regulatory milestones for the first Product under the agreement that achieves such specified milestones and up to \$8.1 million upon the achievement of specified development and regulatory milestone payments payable under the agreement for any and all Products is \$24.6 million; however, milestone payments do not accrue for certain in vitro diagnostic devices consisting of or containing CoV Antibodies.
+Additionally, the Company is obligated to pay Adimab up to \$16.5 million upon the achievement of specified development and regulatory milestones for the first Product under the agreement that achieves such specified milestones and up to \$8.1 million upon the achievement of specified development and regulatory milestones for the second Product under the agreement that achieves such specified milestones.
+The maximum aggregate amount of milestone payments payable under the agreement for any and all Products is \$24.6 million; however, milestone payments do not accrue for certain in vitro diagnostic devices consisting of or containing CoV Antibodies.

 In February 2021, the Company achieved the first specified milestone under the agreement upon dosing of the first patient in a Phase 1 global clinical trial evaluating adintrevimab, which obligated the Company to make a \$1.0 million milestone payment to Adimab.
 In April 2021, the Company achieved the second specified milestone under the agreement upon dosing of the first patient in a Phase 2 global clinical trial evaluating adintrevimab for the prevention of COVID-19, which obligated the Company to make a \$2.5 million milestone payment to Adimab.
 In August 2021, the Company achieved the third specified milestone under the agreement upon dosing of the first patient in a Phase 3 global clinical trial evaluating adintrevimab for the prevention of COVID-19, which obligated the Company to make a \$4.0 million milestone payment to Adimab.
 The Company recognized each expense when achievement of each of the first, second and third milestones became probable of achievement in February, April and August 2021, respectively.
-The next potential milestone under the Adimab Assignment Agreement is a \$4.0 million milestone related to the acceptance of the filing of the first New Drug Application ("NDA") for a Product by the U.S. Food and Drug Administration (the "FDA"), which was not considered probable as of March 31, 2022.
+The next potential milestone under the Adimab Assignment Agreement is a low six-digit dollar milestone related to dosing of the first subject in a Phase 1 trial evaluating NVD200, which was not considered probable as of September 30, 2022.

-During the three months ended March 31, 2022, the Company did not recognize any in-process research and development ("IPR&D") expense in connection with contingent consideration payable under the Adimab Assignment Agreement.
-During the three months ended March 31, 2021, the Company recognized \$1.0 million as IPR&D expense in connection with upfront consideration and contingent consideration payable under the Adimab Assignment Agreement.
+During the three and nine months ended September 30, 2022, the Company did not recognize any in-process research and development ("IPR&D") expense in connection with contingent consideration payable under the Adimab Assignment Agreement.
+During the three and nine months ended September 30, 2021, the Company recognized \$4.0 million and \$7.5 million, respectively, as IPR&D expense in connection with contingent consideration payable under the Adimab Assignment Agreement.